Encryption

 ## Notes

-* The ephemeral keypair is generated per provider instance, not per transaction
+* The provider keypair is generated per provider instance, not per transaction

 * The TEE public key is assumed to be static for the lifetime of a provider instance